 By Gilly Carr

-Note to readers: a longer version of Julia Brichta’s story has recently been accepted for the Journal of Holocaust Research.
-A copy is available in a link at the bottom of the page; the summary of her story is presented here.
+Note to readers: a longer version of Julia Brichta’s story has recently been published the Journal of Holocaust Research.
+A copy is available here; the summary of her story is presented here.

 The story of Julia Brichta is a complicated one to unravel due to conflicting sources, especially those which relate to her activities during the German Occupation.